Dessislava Roussanova

-Roussanova has worked as a facilitator and advisor on peace processes, peace negotiations and political dialogues in Asia, the Middle East, the Balkans and the countries of the Former Soviet Union.
-Roussanova has also facilitated dialogue initiatives like the National Dialogue of Kyrgyzstan (2010-2011), the "Strasbourg Dialogue" at the Council of Europe (post-August 2008 war between Russia and Georgia), Armenian-Azerbaijani Public Peace Forum (2008-2010), the Caucasus Women's League (2000–2002), the Balkans Leadership Initiative (2000).
-She has worked at the International Secretariat of the global Women Building Peace Campaign (2000–2002) and in the Secretariat of the Millennium Peace Prize (2000–2001).
-For her work she was nominated for Women of the Year Window to the World Award (2004).
+Roussanova has worked as a facilitator and advisor on peace processes, peace negotiations and political dialogues in Asia, Latin America, the Middle East and the Gulf, the Balkans and the countries of the Former Soviet Union.
+Roussanova has also facilitated dialogue initiatives like the National Dialogue of Kyrgyzstan, the "Strasbourg Dialogue" at the Council of Europe (post-August 2008 war between Russia and Georgia), Armenian-Azerbaijani Public Peace Forum.
+She has worked at the International Secretariat of the global Women Building Peace Campaign and in the Secretariat of the Millennium Peace Prize.
+For her work she was nominated for Women of the Year Window to the World Award.

 Roussanova started her career as a journalist in Bulgaria.
-She was a reporter and presenter for a prime-time TV programme on the Channel 1 of the Bulgarian National Television She worked as a manager of PR- and media campaigns in a PR agency (Peny Ltd of Chapp Holding) and was a chief executive of an agency for public relations and awareness raising campaigns (PRC Ltd).
-She was Head of the Information Department of the Bulgarian Chamber of Commerce and Industry (BCCI).
-Roussanova worked as senior expert in the Government Information and Public Relations Service of the office of the Bulgarian Prime Minister and Council of Ministers Government of Bulgaria before she joined International Alert's HQ team in London, UK.
+She was a reporter and presenter for a prime-time TV programme on the Channel 1 of the Bulgarian National Television She was Head of the Information Department of the Bulgarian Chamber of Commerce and Industry (BCCI) and Senior Expert in the Government Information and Public Relations Service of the office of the Bulgarian Prime Minister and Council of Ministers Government of Bulgaria.